 Lord Mansfield died in 1793.
 In his will, he left Dido an annuity of £100 and a lump sum of £500 (£40,000 in today’s money), but probably most importantly for Dido was the single line which read, “I confirm to Dido Elizabeth Belle her freedom”.
 She was obviously already a free woman, but Mansfield was determined to protect her and prevent any ambiguity as to her status after his death.

-That same year, Dido married John Davinier, a steward, She left Kenwood and the new couple moved to Pimlico.
+That same year, Dido married John Davinier, a steward, She left Kenwood and the new couple moved to 14 Ranelagh Street North, near St George’s Hanover Square, according to All Things Georgian.
 While Mansfield’s death meant that Dido no longer enjoyed the elite status she had once had, her inheritance left her comfortably well-off.
-She and Davinier had two sons who survived to adulthood and she died in 1804 at the age of 43.
+She and Davinier had three sons and she died in 1804 in Pimlico at the age of 43.

 There’s so much more information out there, if you’re interested.
 For more about Black people in England in the sixteenth and seventeenth centuries, then I would definitely recommend Black Tudors.
 Similarly, for more about Dido Elizabeth Belle, there is a lot about her on the English Heritage website, or there’s the film, Belle (2013) which is a great historical fiction adaptation of the story.
 I’ve also listed my sources below if you’re so inspired you’d like to read more!